Coliseum Capital Management, L - GuruFocus.com

-Coliseum Capital Management, LLC, a prominent investment firm, has recently made a significant transaction in its portfolio.
-The firm reduced its stake in ModivCare Inc, a leading technology-enabled healthcare services company based in the USA.
-This article will delve into the details of this transaction, provide an overview of both the guru and the traded company, and analyze the potential implications of this move.
+Coliseum Capital Management, LLC (Trades, Portfolio), a prominent investment firm, recently increased its holdings in ModivCare Inc (MODV, Financial), a leading healthcare services company.
+This article provides an in-depth analysis of the transaction, the guru's profile, and the traded company's basic information.
+The data used in this article is accurate as of August 11, 2023.

 Details of the Transaction

-Coliseum Capital Management, LLC is a well-established investment firm based in Stamford, CT.
-The firm currently holds 12 stocks in its portfolio, with a total equity of $1.32 billion.
+Coliseum Capital Management, LLC (Trades, Portfolio) is a Stamford, CT-based investment firm with a diverse portfolio.
+The firm holds 12 stocks, with a total equity of $1.32 billion.
 Its top holdings include Purple Innovation Inc (PRPL, Financial), ModivCare Inc (MODV, Financial), Gildan Activewear Inc (GIL, Financial), GMS Inc (GMS, Financial), and Sonos Inc (SONO, Financial).
-The firm's primary investment sectors are Consumer Cyclical and Industrials.
+The firm is heavily invested in the Consumer Cyclical and Industrials sectors.

 Overview of ModivCare Inc

-ModivCare Inc is a technology-enabled healthcare services company that provides a suite of integrated supportive care solutions for payors and their members.
+ModivCare Inc, a US-based company, provides a suite of integrated supportive care solutions for payors and their members.
 The company operates in three segments: Non-Emergency Medical Transportation (NEMT), Personal Care, and Remote Patient Monitoring (RPM).
-As of August 11, 2023, the company has a market capitalization of $514.78 million and a stock price of $36.3.
+As of August 11, 2023, the company has a market capitalization of $583.985 million and a stock price of $41.18.
+However, the company's PE percentage is currently not applicable, indicating that it is at a loss.
+According to GuruFocus, the company's GF Value is 154.29, suggesting that the stock may be a possible value trap.

 Analysis of ModivCare Inc's Stock Performance